SUSE/skuba/ci/infra/testrunner/README.md

 * internal_net: name of the network used when provisioning the platform.
 Defaults to `stack_name`
 * plugin_dir: directory used for retrieving terraform plugins.
 If not set, plugins are installed using terraform [discovery mechanism](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery)
 * retries: maximum number of attempts to recover from failures during terraform provisioning
 * stack name: the unique name of the platform stack on the shared infrastructure, used as prefix by many resources such as networks, nodes, among others.
-If not specified, the `username` is used.
+Default is "$USER"
 * tfdir: path to the terraform files.
 Testrunner must have writing permissions to this directory.
-Defaults to `skuba.srcpath/ci/infra`.
+Defaults to `$WORKSPACE/skuba/ci/infra`.
 * tfvars: name of the terraform variables file to be used.
 Defaults to "terraform.tfvars.json.ci.example"
 - nodeuser: the user name used to login into the platform nodes.
 Optional.
 - ssh_key: specifies the location of the key used to access nodes.
 The default is to use the user's key located at `$HOME/.ssh/id_rsa`